Just because exercise is a key way to manage your type 2 diabetes, it doesn't mean you have to get up at 5 a.m. and jog around your neighborhood.

 Start small and pick something you enjoy, like dancing, gardening, or even walking your dog.
 Then celebrate your successes.
 It's OK if you're starting back up after not having worked out for a while.

-"People just think it's this overwhelming thing, and they can't get started, but once they do and they're successful, it does become part of their life," says physical therapist Karen Kemmis, a certified diabetes educator at SUNY Upstate Medical University.
+"People just think it's this overwhelming thing, and they can't get started, but once they do and they're successful, it does become part of their life," says Karen Kemmis, DPT, a certified diabetes educator at SUNY Upstate Medical University.
 "A lot of people find they feel so good after they exercise."

 Exercise does more than make you feel stronger and give you energy.
 It also helps insulin work better in your body.